kah-ve/TrafficSignGAN/README.md

 **Class 11: 138 images**

 After training the DCGAN on the separate classes, I took the trained model and outputted 500 single images each.
 These were generated from random noise inputted into the generator network.
-Those are not included here, but here are the grouped pictures of the final trained models' outputs for a few of the classes (rest in folder finalOutputsPerClass).
+They are not included here, but I have included the final trained models' outputs for a few of the classes (rest in folder finalOutputsPerClass).

 ### Class 11
 ![](https://github.com/kah-ve/TrafficSignGAN/blob/master/finalOutputsPerClass/class_11.png)